tposney/dnd5e-scriptlets/README.md

 ## Roll Unlinked Toeken HP
 When enabled an unlinked token dropped to the canvas will have it's Hp auto rolled.

+## Alternate Advantage
+Allows you to specify a roll formula to add/subtract to a roll for advantage/disadvantage instead of rolling 2 dice.
+The roll is evaluated against the actor/items roll data so expressions like "1d4 + @abilities.str.mod" will work, or just a number like 2

+## Ammunition Recovery
+Simple ammo recovery - for a more complete solution use the excellent Ammo Recovery module.
+Auto executed at end of combat.
+Can be called per actor with globalThis.dnd5eScriptlets.restoreAmmoActor(actor), or globalThis.dnd5eScriptlets.restoreAmmoActors().
+Magical ammunition is not recovered but the amount consumed is recorded and displayed.
+Magical ammo must have the magic property set recovery to be disabled.

+## Silent Initiative
+Support silent initiative rolls - if enabled initiative rolls are not reported to the chat log.